Sunday, February 16, 2025

 I believe we should not speak ill of the dead.
 But I also believe, more strongly, that we should not speak lies.
 Silence may honor the dead, but it dishonors the victims - and they are many.
 Silence protects evil.

-Imagine, this man who died was estranged from his wife, daughters, and sisters.
-Ever wonder why?
 And still, because of our silence, people think he was a good guy.
 Would a good guy repel the women in his family?
-Pay attention.
+Pay attention, especially you who shake your heads at us.
 We didn't have to say anything.
 Our actions were loud and clear.
 This man was a bad man.
 That is his true legacy.